 Whatever your question, problem or dilemma, we are only ever a phone call away.

 Our dentolegal advice service is open to members with urgent queries and dentolegal emergencies 24 hours a day, 365 days a year.

 If you encounter such an emergency please call 0800 561 9090.

-Alternatively, you can use our contact form to submit your query securely online.
-One of our expert dental advisory team will respond as soon as possible.
+Alternatively, you can submit your query using the form linked to below and one of our expert dental advisory team will respond as soon as possible.

 In the interests of patient confidentiality, please do not include information in an email that would allow a patient to be identified.